Boulder Valley School District receives certain annual federal grants under the Every Student Succeeds Act (ESSA).

 21st Century Schools

 Title IV is a small grant with three mandatory focal areas: well-rounded education; safe and healthy schools; and improved, innovative or expanded use of technology in the classroom.
-This year, BVSD plans to use this grant for after-school foreign language classes, supports for students with chronic illness and absences, teacher training in Internet Safety, and some advanced math programming.
+This year, BVSD plans to use this grant to support expansion of after-school and summer programming, develop additional behavioral supports for students, and pilot tutoring software.

 Indian, Native Hawaiian, and Alaska Native Education